Jrmy-rbr/Jrmy-rbr.github.io/_draft/draft-first-post.md

 we can deduce the proportion of non-detected infected people.

 However, when the number of test per day, or per week, is limited one cannot necessarily test a random sample of the population.
-Moreover, if we want to estimate p_nd at the beginning of the pandemic one cannot use tests performed to day to infer this quantity.
+Moreover, if we want to estimate $$p_nd$$ at the beginning of the pandemic one cannot use tests performed to day to infer this quantity.